onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 * In rock paper scissors, require both players to submit a hash of their intended move first, then require both players to submit their move; if the submitted move does not match the hash throw it out.
 * In an auction, require players to submit a hash of their bid value in an initial phase (along with a deposit greater than their bid value), and then submit their auction bid value in the second phase.
 * When developing an application that depends on a random number generator, the order should always be *(1)* players submit moves, *(2)* random number generated, *(3)* players paid out.
 The method by which random numbers are generated is itself an area of active research; current best-in-class solutions include Bitcoin block headers (verified through http://btcrelay.org), hash-commit-reveal schemes (ie. one party generates a number, publishes its hash to "commit" to the value, and then reveals the value later) and [RANDAO](http://github.com/randao/randao).
 As Ethereum is a deterministic protocol, no variable within the protocol could be used as an unpredictable random number.
-Also be aware that miners are in some extent in control of the `block.blockhash()` value<sup><a href='https://ethereum.stackexchange.com/questions/419/when-can-blockhash-be-safely-used-for-a-random-number-when-would-it-be-unsafe'>\*</a></sup>.
+Also, be aware that miners are in some extent in control of the `block.blockhash()` value<sup><a href='https://ethereum.stackexchange.com/questions/419/when-can-blockhash-be-safely-used-for-a-random-number-when-would-it-be-unsafe'>\*</a></sup>.

 --------

 ### Beware of the possibility that some participants may "drop offline" and not return

 Do not make refund or claim processes dependent on a specific party performing a particular action with no other way of getting the funds out.
 For example, in a rock-paper-scissors game, one common mistake is to not make a payout until both players submit their moves; however, a malicious player can "grief" the other by simply never submitting their move - in fact, if a player sees the other player's revealed move and determines that they lost, they have no reason to submit their own move at all.
 This issue may also arise in the context of state channel settlement.
-When such situations are an issue, (1) provide a way of circumventing non-participating participants, perhaps through a time limit, and (2) consider adding an additional economic incentive for participants to submit information in all of the situations in which they are supposed to do so.
+When such situations are an issue, (1) provide a way of circumventing non-participating participants, perhaps through a time limit, and (2) consider adding economic incentive for participants to submit information in all of the situations in which they are supposed to do so.

 --------